polygonator-vr/polygonator-vr/_posts/2017-11-15-3-hudson-boulevard-is-getting-a-major-upgrade.md

 Automated parking is expected to be available.

-With 12,600 square feet of retail, Moinian is now courting a white table restaurant as well as a caf&eacute; with outdoor seating along Hudson Boulevard Park.
+With 12,600 square feet of retail, Moinian is now courting a white table restaurant as well as a café with outdoor seating along Hudson Boulevard Park.

 A bench in that fountain-filled oasis has been named for Oskar Brecher, the Moinian Group’s executive who spearheaded the development of the building and passed away suddenly last year.